-Sanwo-Olu Unveils e-Portal For Staff Training
+Sanwo-Olu Unveils E-Portal For Staff Training

 BY GEORGE OKOJIE, Lagos

-The initiative launched by Governor Babajide Sanwo-Olu, on Wednesday is one the outcomes of a reform introduced by the Sanwo-Olu administration in the state’s civil service to leverage innovation and technology in driving radical change in the public sector and addressing capacity deficit, enhancing efficiency and competence among civil servants.
+The initiative launched by Governor Babajide Sanwo-Olu, yesterday is one the outcomes of a reform introduced by the Sanwo-Olu administration in the state’s civil service to leverage innovation and technology in driving radical change in the public sector and addressing capacity deficit, enhancing efficiency and competence among civil servants.

 Launching the platform, Governor Sanwo-Olu said the innovation would raise the bar of service delivery among the civil servants, stressing that the platform would expose the personnel to a wide spectrum of opportunities for enhanced competence and efficiency.